 Another of the most common and normal relationship issues.
 Our libidos become unpredictable as our bodies undergo numerous changes due to stress, hormones, and aging.
 Sexual compatibility may become an issue in that case.
 Couples who lack intimacy may become estranged and dissatisfied.

 Having children is a blessing, but it necessitates a significant amount of time and effort.
-When partners disagree on how they want to raise children, address problems, and spend family time, this can put a strain on the relationship.
+When partners disagree on how they want to raise children, address problems, and spend family time, this can strain the relationship.

 #11.
 Approach toward parenting

-Raising children together can be both a blessing and a litmus test for a relationship.
-For starters, these tiny humans can take up so much space in your life and mind that your relationship with your SO suffers.
+Raising children together can be a blessing and a litmus test for a relationship.
+These tiny humans can take up so much space in your life and mind that your relationship with your SO suffers.
 To top it all off, disagreeing on parenting styles and values to instill in your children can be a recipe for disaster.

 When we find someone we adore, we want to share everything with them and have them reciprocate.
 This, however, can lead to feelings of losing one’s individuality, freedom, and sense of accomplishment.

 #15.
-Addiction can be one of the most difficult aspects of a relationship.
+Addiction can be one of the most challenging aspects of a relationship.

 #16.
 Being overly controlling

-When one partner decides how the other should behave in the relationship, this is referred to as controlling behavior.
-Not only that, but they believe their decisions are binding on the other person as well.
+When one partner decides how the other should behave in the relationship, this is controlling behavior.
+Not only that, but they also believe their decisions are binding on the other person.
 This is also one of the primary indicators of relationship toxicity.
 While it cannot be classified as a typical relationship issue, it is certainly prevalent.

 #17.
 Growing apart

-There are a lot of tasks on the list, and there is only one of you.
+There are a lot of tasks on the list, and only one of you is there.
 When did you stop including activities with your partner on that list?
 We don’t notice as we drift apart bit by bit.